planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 file is in the same folder as the :file:`__init__.py` file, the full path will be correctly resolved at runtime.

-The ``Lesson`` object accepts a tuple with the min/max QGIs version numbers required for the lessons, like this:
+The ``Lesson`` object accepts a tuple with the min/max QGIS version numbers required for the lessons, like this:

 .. code-block:: python